modelstar-labs/docs/docs/tutorials/churn-prediction-inside-snowflake/index.md

 The next step is to choose analysis method.
 In this tutorial, we treat churn analysis as a prediction problem.
 A classifier model is to be trained to predict if a customer will or will not churn based on previous data.

-Business value will not be realized until the analyst team figures out how to prevent customers from leaving and provides actionable items, such as a new pricing model or post-sale support term.
-In this tutorial, we show a classifier model can also rank feature importance, which can be used as a good starting point to drill down what really matters to churn.
+Business value will not be realized until the analyst team figures out how to prevent customers from leaving and provide actionable items, such as a new pricing model or post-sale support term.
+In this tutorial, we show a classifier model that can rank feature importance, which can be used as a good starting point to drill down what really matters to churn.

 ### Modelstar AutoML streamlines churn predction modeling